 There are dozens of species of thistle, but farmers and ranchers tend to hate them all.
 Most homeowners with manicured lawns hate thistle too.

 Did you know that artichokes (bred for their edible flower buds) and cardoons (bred for their edible stems) are types of thistle?
 Or that seeds from the milk thistle plant make a delicious tea that has been used to treat liver conditions?

 A veterinary pharmacist we met told us, “I’ve seen animals on the brink of total liver failure come back after addition of supportive therapy and milk thistle.”
 Silymarin is the primary flavonoid in milk thistle seeds believed to offer medicinal benefits.

-While some thistle species are better than others, chances are the thistle growing in your yard has multiple edible parts — and potentially even medicinal benefits.
+While some thistle species are better than others for eating, chances are the thistle growing in your yard has multiple edible parts — and potentially even medicinal benefits.
 Another thistle benefit: there are about 60 species native to the US and pollinators LOVE their gorgeous, nectar and pollen-rich flowers.

 - Milk thistle seed tea: grind ~1 tablespoon of milk thistle seeds; let powdered seeds steep in near-boiling water for 5-10 minutes; strain, sweeten and serve.